Aruvaro-Chulvi/OFFLINED/README.md

 # 💾 Offline Survival AI Drive
 <br>
 <p align="center">
-⚠️ The following instructions are intended for the windows x64 portable version provided below.<br>🔥 If you want to have a look, project files are included in the github repository.<br>👥 This is our first github project, and all the help (and comprehension) would be appreciated.
+⚠️ The following instructions are intended for the windows x64 portable version provided below.<br>🔥 If you want to have a look, project files are included in the source code.<br>👥 This is our first github project, and all the help (and comprehension) would be appreciated.
 </p>
 <br><br>
 <p align="center">